 The thickness of a rope is indicative of a few things, namely: weight, durability, and handling.
 A thinner rope tends to be lighter, less durable, and better handling.
 For this reason, thin ropes are often chosen for hard routes where weight matters.
-On the other hand, a thick rope is often used in situations where the rock is more abrasive.
+On the other hand, a thick rope is often used in situations where the rock is more abrasive, or lots of falls are expected.
 Some people will even have two ropes – a thick one that they can fall on repeatedly without wearing it out too much and a thin one that they save for send attempts.

 Single ropes typically range from 8.9mm to 11mm.
 For a good, all-round rope that will take a bit of a beating without being overly burdensome, look at something between 9.4 and 9.7.
 Anything above 10 is great as a workhorse rope that can cop some abuse, while anything below 9.4 should probably be reserved for hard send attempts as it will wear out very quickly if you spend a lot of time “hang-dogging”.